Camaldine Abraw

 Camaldine Abraw (born 15 August 1990) is a Togolese footballer who plays for French club Football Club de l'Ouest Tourangeau 37.

 Career

-Born in Lomé, Abraw began his career 2004 with Académie Delta Liberty.
+Born in Lomé, Abraw began his career in 2004 with Académie Delta Liberty.
 In 2008 he joined French club LB Châteauroux and played the 2008–09 season with the youth team.
 In the 2009–10 season he was promoted to the reserve team and made his professional debut for Châteauroux in the Ligue 2 on 2 April 2010 against Dijon.
 On 28 May 2010, he signed his first professional contract with Châteauroux over three years.

 In August 2013, Abraw moved to Free State Stars in the South African Premier Soccer League, signing a two-year contract with the option of a further year.

 On 6 February 2019, Abraw signed with Tercera División side Caudal Deportivo.
-After seven games for the club, Caudal announced on their official Twitter profile, that Abraw had left the club due to personal reasons.
+After seven games for the club, Caudal announced on their official Twitter profile, that Abraw had left the club for personal reasons.